 Looking to stretch your Western North Carolina trip to its max?
 Save time to explore the Great Smoky Mountains National Park.
 The 800-square-mile national park straddles the border between North Carolina and Tennessee.
 And while most travelers visit from Gatlinburg or Pigeon Forge, visiting from Asheville is possible, too.

-If you’re tight for time, set your sights on Clingmans Dome.
-The famed Great Smoky Mountains viewpoint is the highest point in the national park and in Tennessee.
-About 75 miles from Asheville, the scenic drive to the 6,643-foot panorama point accessible between April and November.
+If you’re tight on time on your Great Smoky Mountains National Park visit, set your sights on Clingmans Dome.
+Located across the state border in Tennessee, the famed Great Smoky Mountains viewpoint is the highest point in the national park and along the entire Appalachian Trail.
+About 75 miles driving distance from Asheville, the scenic drive to the 6,643-foot panorama point is accessible between April and November.

 Keep in mind that weather conditions at Clingmans Dome are unpredictable.
 Temperatures are often 10 to 25 degrees colder than in the “lowlands.”
 As precipitation is possible year-round, bring waterproof outerwear and extra layers to deal with the chill.

 For most travelers, the best place to stay in Asheville is downtown.
-The city center is home to most of the city’s best hotels and top points of interest.
-Here are a couple ideas to get your accommodation search started.
+The city center is home to most of the city’s top-rated hotels and top points of interest.
+Here are a couple of lodgings ideas to get your accommodation search started.

 As chilled out as the city itself, the Hotel Indigo is the perfect choice for a colorful stay in the city.
-Rooms are funky and offer blissful views over the area.
+The rooms are funky and offer blissful views over the area.
+Guests will enjoy a swath of excellent amenities at this property, including a fitness center and on-site bar & restaurant.

 Located minutes from Pack Square, the stylish AC Hotel sits in the very heart of the downtown.
 The highlight is enjoying sweeping city views from its hip rooftop bar & tapas joint, Capella on 9.

-Set in a 1920s-era building, the historic Haywood Park Hotel is one of Asheville’s best luxury hotels.
+Set in a 1920s-era building, the historic Haywood Park Hotel is one of Asheville’s loveliest luxury hotels.
 The suites at this 4-star hotel are spacious and modern.
+Start your day with a complimentary breakfast and end your evening with a dose of physical activity in the fitness center.